-Comment

-Document

-No. Commenter Response

-Document No. Commenter Comment An EA is prepared to determine the significance of the environmental effects and to look at alternative means to achieve the agency's objectives.
+Comment No. Commenter Comment Response Comment Document No. Commenter Comment An EA is prepared to determine the significance of the environmental effects and to look at alternative means to achieve the agency's objectives.
 It is prepared to provide sufficient evidence and analysis for determining whether to prepare an EIS or support an agency's determination to issue a FONSI.
 NEPA section 1508.8 identifies two possible effects from proposed actions: (a) Direct effects - which are actions that occur at the same time and place. (b) Indirect effects - which are caused by the action and are later in time or farther removed in distance, but are still reasonably foreseeable.
 Indirect effects may include growth inducing effects and other effects related to induced changes in the pattern of land use, population density or growth rate, and related effects on air and water and other natural systems, including ecosystems.
 [14-06] The Village of Piketon is located approximately 2.5 miles to the PORTS facility.
 We are the closest community to PORTS.
-We contend that the Village and its residents have been adversely impacted in both a direct and indirect effects from the operations of the facility.
-The following describes the effects to the Village of Piketon from the PORTS facility.
-[14-06] The EA evaluates the impacts of the Proposed Action (conveyance of real property) to the socioeconomic resource area for the four-county region of influence.
+We contend that the Village and its residents have been adversely impacted in both a direct and indirect effects to the Village of Piketon from the PORTS facility.
+DOE's primary purpose for issuing the PORTS EA is to convey property to SODI and other parties for economic [14-06] The EA evaluates the impacts of the Proposed Action (conveyance of real property) to the socioeconomic resource area for the four-county region of influence.
 As described in Section 3.7.1.1 of the EA, the region of influence reflects where current PORTS workers live and includes the area in which these workers spend much of their wages.
+Village of Piketon from the PORTS facility.
 DOE's primary purpose for issuing the PORTS EA is to convey property to SODI and other parties for economic development.
 DOE's expectation is that property would become available incrementally over time in coordination with the cleanup program.
-Property outside the centrally developed area would be unneeded and eligible for transfer sooner. these workers spend inden of their wages.
+Property outside the centrally developed area would be unneeded and eligible for transfer sooner. these workers spend much of their wages.